Sunhaloo/OneNice/README.md

 >Great theme!
 Really recommend using it; been using basically *forever*.

-The **main** reason that I want to make this theme is because coding my editor with all the colours of *One Dark Pro* and going to *obsidian-atom* feels... "*disconnected*".
+The **main** reason that I wanted to make this theme is because coding in my editor with all the colours of *One Dark Pro* and going to *obsidian-atom* feels... "*disconnected*".
 Hence, I mainly wanted to reproduce my editor's feel into Obsidian.

 ---